Untitled Basic Web Content

 7

-John D. Spreckels, a Jonathan Club member, co-sponsored the Panama-California Exposition in San Diego from 1915 to 1917.
+The Panama-California Exposition in San Diego from 1915 to 1916 was co-sponsored by John D. Spreckels, a Jonathan Club member.
 Celebrating the Panama Canal’s completion and California’s role as a Pacific gateway, the event featured stunning Spanish Colonial architecture, innovative exhibits, and grand festivities that elevated San Diego’s prominence on the global stage.

 8

 Pacific Far East Lines, founded in the mid-20th century, connected the United States and Asia with a fleet of cargo and passenger ships.
-Jonathan Club member John A. McCone, a partner of Henry Kaiser and Stephen Bechtel, helped shape the line into a key player in postwar commerce, specializing in West Coast-Pacific Rim trade routes.
-Its sleek ships and efficient operations fostered economic and cultural exchanges, cementing California’s role as a gateway to the booming markets of the Far East.
+This helped shape the U.S. as a key player in postwar commerce, specializing in West Coast-Pacific Rim trade routes.
+Its sleek ships and efficient operations fostered economic and cultural exchanges, cementing California’s role as a gateway to booming Pacific markets.

 9

-Shell’s acquisition of M.H.
-Whittier and Burton Green’s Belridge Oil in 1979 marked one of the largest corporate takeovers in the oil industry at the time.
+Shell’s 1979 acquisition of Belridge Oil—owned by members M.H.
+Whittier and Burton Green—was one of the largest corporate takeovers in the oil industry at the time.
 Belridge Oil, which held vast reserves in California’s San Joaquin Valley, had long been a key player in the state’s petroleum production.
 With this strategic acquisition, Shell not only gained control of one of the most productive oil fields in the nation but also solidified its dominance in California’s energy landscape, shaping the future of oil exploration and production in the region.

 10